-Regulator and filler neck, with 706g weight
+Regulator and filler neck, with 500g weight

 Scissors

+Gloves to prevent powder chemical on balloon from irritating hands

 Introduction:

 Radiosondes are released twice per day and collect atmospheric profiles of temperature, humidity, wind speed, and pressure.
-These data are used in the ICECAPS measurement campaign, as well as being sent to the Global Telecommunications System (GTS) for incorporation into daily forecast models.
+These data are used in the ICECAPS measurement campaign and sent to the Global Telecommunications System (GTS) for incorporation into daily forecast models.

 Data files from the radiosonde launches are transferred to the GTS by the cron scripts running on the ICECAPS Linux server; these scripts also archive the files locally and transfer them to servers in Boulder.